joemaidman/Battle/README.md

 ### Star Paws ###

 Makers Academy Week 3 challenge designed to cover HTTP, response-request mechanisms, Sinatra, RSpec and Capybara by creating a simple turn based browser fighting game.
+A demo is available at https://starpaws.herokuapp.com/

 ### Technologies Used
 - Rspec